NithinHD/Image-colorizer/README.md

 - Softmax Layer:
     - Softmax activation function is typically used for multi-class classification to compute probabilities for each class.
 - Convolutional Layer for Decoding (class8_ab):
-    - This layer is likely used for decoding or generating output, possibly related to image colorization or another task.
+    - This layer is used for decoding or generating output.

 ## Results
 <p align="center">